wkhtmltopdf/packaging/README.md

 These software requirements can be installed via a single command on Ubuntu:

 *  20.04: `sudo apt install -y python-yaml docker.io vagrant virtualbox p7zip-full`
-*  22.04: `sudo apt install -y pyyaml docker.io vagrant virtualbox p7zip-full`
+*  22.04: `sudo apt install -y python3-yaml docker.io vagrant virtualbox p7zip-full`
 *
 If you're building for a non-default architecture, you may need to enable the `experimental: "true"` flag to enable `docker pull --platform`: see